Archbishop Richard G. Henning

 Eucharist Adoration

-Please join us for Eucharistic Adoration on Saturday, May 3rd from 12 (noon) until 1:00 p.m.
+Please join us for Eucharistic Adoration on Saturday, July 4th from 12 (noon) until 1:00 p.m.
 Confessions will be heard during this time.

 Anointing of the Sick

-Anointing of the Sick will take place after all the Masses on Saturday, May 3rd and Sunday, May 4th.
+Anointing of the Sick will take place after all the Masses on Saturday, July 4th and Sunday, July 5th.

 Stand Up to Jewish Hate